 WATER / SEWER APPLICATION

 If you are a new property owner in Robinson Township and desire water/sewer service from the Municipal Authority of the Township of Robinson (MATR), your first step is to complete an Application for Water/Sewer Service.
-The Application can be viewed and printed here, and after completed, returned to MATR via mail, scan and email, fax, or in-person at 4200 Campbells Run Road.
+The Application can be viewed and printed here, and after completed, returned to MATR via scan and email, fax to (412) 923-2347, or mail/in person at 4200 Campbells Run Road.

 If you are a new property tenant in Robinson Township, the tenant, along with the owner must complete an Application for Water/Sewer Service.
 Tenants are required to place a $230.00 security deposit.
 It is refundable at the time the account is finalized.
 The Application can be viewed and printed here, and after completed, returned to our office via mail, or in-person along with the tenant deposit.

 Effective November 15, 2014 both water and sewer rates have increased.
 The new rate schedule also includes a number of miscellaneous fees that are applicable to water and sewer customers, and is viewable and printable here.
 A comparison of MATR's Rates to area Water and Wastewater Providers is available here.

 TAP-IN FEES - RESIDENTIAL

 Building a new home?
 The water and sewer connection fees associated with "new-builds" for a single-family residence are available here.